Timeline: How Edward Snowden evaded U.S. prosecution

 June 9 - Snowden goes public.

-June 23 - Snowden arrives at Sremetyevo airport with Sarah Harrison, a British legal researcher for WikiLeaks anti-secrecy group.
+June 23 - Snowden arrives at Sheremetyevo airport with Sarah Harrison, a British legal researcher for WikiLeaks anti-secrecy group.

 June 24 - Snowden has seat booked for an Aeroflot flight to Havana but does not board.